 Sexuality not only refers to sexual intercourse, but to other means of sexual expression, such as touching and kissing.
 Treatment for cancer can cause many changes that may affect your sexuality.
-It can also change the physical or emotional closeness you share with another person, also known as your expressions of intimacy.
+It can also change the physical or emotional closeness you share with another person.
 Different treatments can cause different physical and psychological changes that can affect how you feel, look, and function.
 These changes may be temporary, or they may last a long time.

 Treatment may affect you physically so that your body doesn’t respond sexually the way you’ve learned to expect.
 These are some of the sexual changes that you may experience during treatment for cancer.

 Trouble reaching orgasm

 Vaginal shortening or narrowing

 All of these changes can affect a woman’s sexuality and her ability and interest in sexual activity.

 Self-esteem and body image are important factors that define how a woman feels about herself.
 If your feelings about yourself and your body change, it can influence how you feel about being intimate with others.
 These are some of the side effects of treatment that may affect your body image.

 Many women are uncomfortable talking about sex.
 It may help to bring up the subject with your doctor or nurse before you start treatment so you are better prepared for how it may affect you sexually.
 Take the time to gather as much information as possible.
 Here are some questions you may want to ask your doctor or nurse before treatment.
 Consider asking your partner to be with you during these discussions.

 How will my cancer and its treatment affect my desire for sex?